QuantEcon/lecture-source-py/source/rst/scipy.rst

 Maximization can be performed by recalling that the maximizer of a function :math:`f` on domain :math:`D` is the minimizer of :math:`-f` on :math:`D`

-Minimization is closely related to root finding: For smooth functions, interior optima correspond to roots of the first derivative
+Minimization is closely related to root-finding: For smooth functions, interior optima correspond to roots of the first derivative

 The speed/robustness trade-off described above is present with numerical optimization too